jpverkamp/blog/content/programming/wombat-ide/2012-08-31-wombat-ide-the-return-of-screen-sharing.md

 series:
 - Wombat IDE
 ---
 I've been working the last few days to get screen sharing [working again]({{< ref "2012-02-15-wombat-ide-pair-programming.md" >}}) and I think I have something.
 Again.
 Hopefully.
-The first idea was to use a UDP {{< wikipedia "multicast" >}} network but when router configuration on campus got in the way, I moved back to a more direct TCP-based system.
+The first idea was to use a UDP [[wiki:multicast]]() network but when router configuration on campus got in the way, I moved back to a more direct TCP-based system.
 Still, I think it works pretty well.

 <!--more-->